akpen/Quantifying-the-inefficiencies-in-Road-Networks-using-OLS-Regression/Efficiency_of_a_Road_Network__.md

 # Efficiency of a Road Network:

-This can be defined mainly by two things:
+This can be defined mainly by:
 * Speed of Vehicles
 * Volume of Traffic